dwave-examples/tour-planning/README.md

 # Tour Planning

 A demonstration of using hard and soft constraints on the Leap&trade;
-quantum-classical hybrid constrained quadratic (CQM) solver.
+quantum-classical hybrid constrained quadratic model (CQM) solver.

 This example solves a problem of selecting, for a tour divided into several legs of varying lengths and steepness, a combination of locomotion modes (walking,